 Dogs Health: Post-Natal Care

-- The mother and offspring should be brought to the office for a post-birth physical examination and any necessary treatment within 24 hours after delivery.
+Pregnancy and nursing are major stressors to your pet.
+We recommend a post-birth physical examination and any necessary treatment within 24 hours of delivery.
 We will be happy to answer any questions you may have at that time.

 Parvovirus